digiltd/oh-rtd-test/Mqttitude-Binding.md

     Switch  PresenceBen_PhoneMqttHome   "Ben @ Home"   { mqttitude="mosquitto:/mqttitude/ben:home" }
     Switch  PresenceBen_PhoneMqttWork   "Ben @ Work"   { mqttitude="mosquitto:/mqttitude/ben:work" }

-Here you can setup as many 'regions' or 'waypoints' as you like in your OwnPaths app and track each one in openHAB by creating a different item for each, with the region description as the optional third parameter in the item binding.
+Here you can setup as many 'regions' or 'waypoints' as you like in your OwnTracks app and track each one in openHAB by creating a different item for each, with the region description as the optional third parameter in the item binding.

 This is a far more powerful mode and gives greater flexibility.
 It also stops the issue of location publishes happening just before you get close enough to 'home' and thus being considered outside the geofence, and then no further updates being sent because you don't move far enough to trigger one.

-In 'Region Mode' the OwnPaths apps detects when you cross a geofence boundary and ALWAYS sends a location update (either enter or leave), meaning openHAB should never lose track of your position.
+In 'Region Mode' the OwnTracks apps detects when you cross a geofence boundary and ALWAYS sends a location update (either enter or leave), meaning openHAB should never lose track of your position.

-All regions/waypoints configured in the OwnPaths apps must to be set as 'Shared' as otherwise the description field is not sent, which the binding needs to match to an item.
+All regions/waypoints configured in the OwnTracks apps must to be set as 'Shared' as otherwise the description field is not sent, which the binding needs to match to an item.